 1) Twitter users are more educated and earn higher incomes than the general US population

 2) Twitter users tend to be earlier adopters of new products and technology than the general population

 3) 42% claim to use Twitter to learn about new products and services while 31% ask opinions about products and services via Twitter

 4) 28% use Twitter to look for discounts or sales while 21% use Twitter to purchase products or services

 5) Another 19% use Twitter to seek customer support

 6) A separate survey in early 2010 revealed that 67% of US Twitter users are more likely to buy brands they follow

 Twitter may well be at a crossroads of product lifespan versus user generation nevertheless, like snowflakes riding on the wind, there is data out there ripe for the taking able to translate, for those interested, the best times to Tweet to get more clicks.
 They say Tweets sent between 2:00AM and 3:00AM earn most clicks on average.
-The highest number of clicks per Tweet occurs between 2:00AM- 4:00AM that is peaking between 2:00AM- 3:00AM while fewest clicks per Tweet is morning time, when Tweet volume is particularly high, being roughly between 9:00AM-12:00PM.
+The power of the tweet occurs between 2:00AM- 4:00AM with the highest number of clicks between 2:00AM- 3:00AM while fewest clicks per Tweet is morning time, when Tweet volume is particularly high, being roughly between 9:00AM-12:00PM.
 The early bird catches the worm?
 Sounds like a plan.